ravendb/docs/Articles/Raven.Documentation.Articles/articles/choosing-the-best-nosql-database.markdown

 #### ElasticSearch

-Elastic break it’s databases into shards, each being hosted on its own node.
+Elastic break it's databases into shards, each being hosted on its own node.
 This speeds up performance in enabling each user to access the data he or she needs from the closest node, reducing latency.
 Simple queries can typically be answered by searching the index, but more complex queries, especially aggregation queries, may require iterating over the result set and tallying the final results each time you execute the query.

 #### RavenDB
 RavenDB supports dynamic queries as well as predefined indexes.
 When you make queries, the query optimizer will create indexes on the fly.
 As you make more queries, you are feeding the query optimizer to make better decisions to retrieve your data.